The Good News About Panic Disorder

 The Medications for Panic Disorder

 The medications typically tried first are from a family of medications that usually come to mind for treating depression, the SSRIs (selective serotonin reuptake inhibitors).
 Panic disorder is not depression and most people with panic disorder are not depressed.
 It just so happens that these medications work for both.
 Another family of medications that was originally developed for depression, the “tricyclics” or TCAs, also at times work well for panic disorder.
 Finding the best medication depends both on how well a medication works and its side effects.
 The unfortunate part of this situation is that a period of trial-and-error is needed for you to find the best fit of good benefit and fewest side effects.
-Everyone hates trial-and-error but it is definitely worth the effort.
+Everyone hates trial-and-error but it’s definitely worth the effort.

 More Medications for Panic Disorder